 General information during COVID-19

 Yes.
-As part of our updated procedures and to support in-suite physical distancing, BCIT Housing will be reducing occupancy for the Fall 2020 term.
+As part of our updated procedures and to support in-suite physical distancing, BCIT Housing has temporarily reduced occupancy at this time.

 The health and safety of our community remains our top priority.
 As such, we have pivoted the services and supports we provide to meet the guidelines put forward by WorksafeBC, BCCDC, and the Public Health Authority.
 These changes include:

 - Reduction in overall occupancy in all suites

 - Maximum occupancy of common spaces such as kitchens, bathrooms, laundry rooms and living rooms

 - Designation of every exterior door as entry or exits

 - Guest policy has been revoked to reduce risk to the community.
 Only residents assigned to the suite are permitted to enter.
 This will include check in and check out.